Retrofit: Continual Learning with Controlled Forgetting for Binary Security Detection and Analysis: Our Method

 \subsection{Low-rank Model Adaptation}

-We first analyze how the structural design of our update mechanism mitigates task conflict during continual learning.
-The key idea is that task-specific knowledge is not dispersed across the full parameter space, but instead localized into a low-rank subspace governed by the projection matrices $B_t$.
+This section analyzes how the structural design of our update mechanism mitigates task conflict during continual learning.
 To make this concrete, we first describe the update–merge formulation, showing how only $B_t$ is trained and integrated into the model while the random projection $A$ remains fixed.
-We then establish two theoretical properties: 1)~low-rank constraints shrink the capacity for interference by limiting updates to a subspace of dimension $r \ll d_{\text{in}}$, and 2)~freezing the random matrix $A$ provides a near-isometric embedding that preserves geometric stability across tasks.
+We then establish two theoretical properties~(proofs in~\aref{appendix:proofs}) to explain the reduced knowledge interference.

 \noul{Update–Merge on $B_t$.} In our design, all task-specific knowledge is concentrated in the low-rank coefficients $B_t$, while both the base model $\theta_{\text{prev}}$ and the projection matrix $A$ remain fixed.
-For each round $t$, only the expansion matrix $B_t$ is optimized to minimize the model loss on new data~(Line~5).
-The mask $M_t$ is then initialized from the drift captured in $B_t$~(Line~7), which will be refined subsequently during arbitration to regulate how the update is merged.
+For each round $t$, the expansion matrix $B_t$ is optimized to minimize the model loss on new data~(Line~5).
+The mask $M_t$ is then initialized from the drift captured in $B_t$~(Line~7) and refined subsequently during arbitration to regulate how the update is merged.
 Let $\theta$ denote the parameters of the base model, and consider a representative weight matrix $W \in \mathbb{R}^{d_{\text{in}} \times d_{\text{out}}}$ within $\theta$, such as a projection in an MLP or Transformer block.
-Consequently, the merged weight after $T$ updates is
+The merged weight after $T$ updates is

 Specifically, the low-rank update for task $t$ follows our mask-based LoRA form, where only $B_t$ (for adaptation) and $M_t$ (for arbitration) are trainable.
 This setup ensures that interference across tasks arises solely from overlaps among the matrices $\{B_t\}$, and thus inter-task variability is entirely confined to the $r \times d_{\text{out}}$ coefficient space.
-For clarity, the main text uses the representative layer weight $W$, while a full model-level analysis is provided in \aref{appendix:model_level}.

-\noul{Effect of Low Rank.} Let $D=d_{\text{in}}$ for brevity.
-Constraining updates to rank $r$ effectively reduces the dimensionality of the subspace in which interference may occur from $D$ to $r$.
-Since $r \ll D$, the expected overlap between new updates and old gradients is proportionally diminished.
+\noul{Effect of Low Rank.} By projecting the update onto an $r$-dimensional manifold, the `surface area' for potential interference with previous knowledge is reduced from $d_{\text{in}}$ to $r$.